Skip to content

 The Committee will be provided with a full copy of the Student's Appeal application, the response provided by the Decision-maker whose Decision is being appealed and the Student's counter response, and all other relevant material.
 The Committee may call for and consider any additional material, however, the Committee must ensure that the Student is given an opportunity to comment on all material considered by the Committee and relevant to the subject matter of the Appeal.
 The Student's written comments will be made available to the Committee for consideration.

-Students do not normally attend meetings of the Committee however, if the Chair determines it is necessary, such as where the case is considered sufficiently complex, a Student may be invited to attend.
+Students do not normally attend meetings of the Committee however, if the majority of Committee members determines it is necessary, such as where the case is considered sufficiently complex, the reason will be recorded and the Student may be invited to attend.
 The Student will be advised of their right to be accompanied by a Student Support Person.

 4.5 Applications referred to the Student Academic Misconduct Appeals Committee and Student General Misconduct Appeals Committee